 I eventually came to discover that my aversion to subtitles was actually rooted in a sensory processing difference of my own, which I didn’t previously know existed.
 It turns out that I have a visual processing difference known as ventral simultanagnosia.
 What this means is that whereas I can visually see multiple objects at a time I can only identify one at a time in a complex scene.
 In retrospect, this diagnosis makes a lot of sense of some of my experiences.
-For instance, I had to skip all of the questions on the GRE that require making inferences from graphs; I never could understand the Sunday comics; and I often miss visual cues, which, in television, are frequently used as crucial storytelling devices.
+For instance, I had to skip all of the questions on the GRE that involved making inferences from graphs; I never could understand the Sunday comics; and I often miss visual cues, which, in television, are frequently used as crucial storytelling devices.
 Subtitles are difficult for me when I’m watching television, I’ve come to understand, because the presence of written words, which my eyes gravitate towards as more familiar visual signals, exacerbates my tendency to miss crucial visual information.

 From the very beginning of our relationship, I was puzzled by the conundrum of whether my spouse and I should put on the subtitles when watching television together.
 Although my preference was stronger than theirs, the fact that their preference was neurodiversity-related, and mine, given what I knew at the time, was not, seemed to make a normative difference.
 What was it about having the label of “ventral simultanagnosia” that made me come to believe that my access claim now had legitimate normative weight?
 And, now that we found ourselves in a situation in which we could safely say that both of our claims were neurodiversity-related, we were faced with the problem of two neurodiversity-related claims that conflicted at a fundamental level.
 How then, I wondered, should we adjudicate that kind of conflict?

 Perhaps, in the ideal world, the government would invest in supplying my spouse with a pair of captioning glasses and inventing and supplying to me a pair of glasses that superimpose image descriptive tags.
 But that is not the world in which we live.
 The world in which we currently live requires that we sometimes navigate the principles of justice on our own in a sub-institutional way.
-It requires that we navigate our marriage ethically in a way that is sensitive to and consistent with promoting disability justice.
+It requires that we navigate our marriage ethically in a way that is consistent with promoting disability justice.
 But what, exactly, does that require in this case?

 In what follows, I provide a preliminary survey of five different approaches that one could take to a situation like ours, as well as to neurodiversity and the ethics of accessibility in general.